-- $\mathbf{16}(1)$ In accordance with the bylaws, the council shall keep a register in which is recorded: - (a) the name, address and category of registration of every member; - (b) the name and address of every intern; and - (c) the name and address of every proprietary pharmacy, its manager and proprietor. - (2) The register is to be: - (a) kept at the head office of the college; and - (b) open for inspection by all persons, without fee, during normal office hours of the college.

-(3) A certificate purporting to be signed by the registrar and stating that a named person was or was not, on a specified day or during a specified period, a member, a licensed pharmacist, an intern, a proprietor, a manager or a member whose licence is suspended or a proprietor whose permit is suspended according to the register, or an extract from the register that is certified by the registrar, is admissible in evidence as proof, in the absence of evidence to the contrary, of its contents without proof of the registrar's appointment or signature.
+- 16(1) In accordance with the bylaws, the council shall keep a register in which is recorded: - (a) the name, address and category of registration of every member; - (b) the name and address of every intern; and - (c) the name and address of every proprietary pharmacy, its manager and proprietor. - (2) The register is to be: - (a) kept at the head office of the college; and - (b) open for inspection by all persons, without fee, during normal office hours of the college. - (2.1) The register may be made available in any other manner acceptable to the registrar, including an electronic format. - (3) A certificate purporting to be signed by the registrar and stating that a named person was or was not, on a specified day or during a specified period, a member, a licensed pharmacist, a licensed pharmacy technician, an intern, a proprietor, a manager or a member whose licence is suspended or a proprietor whose permit is suspended according to the register, or an extract from the register that is certified by the registrar, is admissible in evidence as proof, in the absence of evidence to the contrary, of its contents without proof of the registrar's appointment or signature.